Quantum valence bond ice theory for proton-driven quantum spin-dipole liquids: Summary and Discussions

-\textit{Summary and discussions}. --- We have developed a theory of a hybrid quantum liquid, QSDL, by combining the quantum proton ice and Anderson's RVB state, motivated by the recent experimental discovery of the QSDL in H-Cat.
+We have developed a theory of a hybrid quantum liquid, QSDL, by combining the quantum proton ice and Anderson's RVB state, motivated by the recent experimental discovery of the quantum spin liquid with proton fluctuations in H-Cat.
 We proposed an idealized model and demonstrated that proton tunneling drives the system into the quantum valence bond ice, a QSDL described by an emergent $\mathrm{U}(1)$ gauge theory.
-Our theory sheds light on the essential roles of protons in the realization of QSDLs proposing a coherent understanding of spin-dipole coupled systems, and thus can provide a basis for future developments not only for $X$-Cat but also for other QSDL candidate systems~\cite{Hassan2018qdl,Kitagawa2018qsl}.
+Our theory sheds light on the essential roles of protons in the realization of QSDLs by proposing a coherent understanding of spin-dipole coupled systems, and thus can provide a basis for future developments not only for $X$-Cat but also for other QSDL candidate systems~\cite{Hassan2018qdl,Kitagawa2018qsl}.
 For example, a hydrogen-assisted Kitaev spin liquid material H$_3$LiIr$_2$O$_6$ was recently discovered~\cite{Kitagawa2018qsl}, and proton tunneling is suggested to be important to stabilize the quantum spin liquid~\cite{Yadav2018hydrogen,Li2018hydrogen,Knolle2018random,Wang2018hydrogen}.
+In addition, although we have been based on the idealized model Eq.(1) to elucidate the impacts of H-bonds, such a model itself could be designed in metal-organic frameworks (MOF).
+Indeed, there are a variety of H-bonded MOFs and nature of the H-bonds have been discussed extensively~\cite{MOF1,MOF2}.
+Realization of an ideal system for a hybrid quantum liquid by utilizing the flexibility of MOFs would be an interesting future direction.

-The large entanglement predicted by our theory characterizes a QSDL in general, and it would lead to spin-dipole coupled response such as a magnetoelectric effect, which could provide an experimental signature of entangled spins and protons.
+The large entanglement predicted by our theory characterizes a QSDL in general, and it would lead to spin-dipole coupled dynamics such as a magnetoelectric effect, which could provide an experimental signature of the entangled spins and protons.
 Other experimentally observable quantities characterizing a QSDL are dynamical ones, which can be captured by neutron scattering or nuclear magnetic resonance.
-Further investigation is necessary to reveal a smoking gun signature for the strong entanglement between the two degrees of freedom.
+Further investigation is necessary to discover a smoking gun signature for the strong entanglement between the two degrees of freedom.